-If your water comes out discolored, there is a good chance that your water heater is corroding.
-This may lead to contaminated water and leakage.
+If your water appears discolored, there is a good chance that your water heater is corroding.
+This may produce contaminated water and a leak.

 - Unusual Noises

-Minimal sounds are normal.
-If you detect loud rattling sounds originating from your water heater, it could possibly be an indication there is a problem.
+A small amount of noises are normal.
+If you detect loud rattling sounds originating from your water heater, it could be an indication there is a problem.

-If residue has thickened inside, your water heater may be less energy efficient.
-This could cause bigger electric bills and potential harm to your water heater.
+If residue has thickened inside, your water heater may be less efficient.
+This could cause bigger electric expenses and possible harm to your water heater.

-A leak is the primary cause of a deteriorating water heater.
-If you happen to see water close to your tank, you’re more than likely handling a leak and could risk major water damage to your house.
+Leakage is the primary cause of a deteriorating water heater.
+If you notice water close to your tank, you’re probably handling a leak and may risk significant water damage to your house.

 - Inadequate Hot Water

-Getting no hot water ever is clear evidence of trouble.
-But fluctuating water temperature is often overlooked as a problem.
-This might possibly mean mineral deposits have formed and your element must be fixed or changed.
+Getting no hot water ever is clear indication of trouble.
+But fluctuating water temperature is frequently disregarded as an issue.
+This might possibly mean mineral deposits have formed and your element must be repaired or replaced.

-If you’re getting zero or a small amount of hot water, there could be a problem with the pilot light.
-If you’re unsure how to fix the pilot light, call in the professionals at 440-252-1375 in Cleveland.
-While some homeowners can restart the pilot light themselves, it can be dangerous if you’re not certain of how to light it.
+If you’re getting none or a small amount of hot water, there may be a problem with the pilot light.
+If you’re unsure how to repair the pilot light, contact the professionals at 440-252-1375 in Cleveland.
+While some homeowners can restart the pilot light on their own, it can be unsafe if you’re not certain of the process.

-If you detect natural gas, don’t attempt to light the pilot light.
+If you smell gas, don’t attempt to light the pilot.
 Get a hold of your local energy provider at once.

 - Water Heater Age

-The average life span of a home water heater with appropriate upkeep is 10–12 years.
-Even if your water heater isn’t having problems, it could be at a greater risk of a damaging leak.
+The average life span of a residential water heater with appropriate upkeep is 10–12 years.
+Although your water heater isn’t having problems, it could be at a higher risk of a harmful leak.